Key points of the policy are:

 - nbn is the default infrastructure provider for broadband Australia wide

 - Consistent with the Multi-Technology Mix (MTM) model, nbn will be able to select the technology it will deliver to new developments

 Developer contributions charge

-- Multi Dwelling Units (MDUs): An MDU is commonly a building with three or more separate premises; or any form of strata, group, company or community title development.
+- Multi Dwelling Units (MDUs): An MDU is typically a building with three or more separate premises, or any form of strata, group, company or community title development.